Meal Charge Policy

 Our district closely manages our food service department to keep lunch and breakfast prices as low as possible for all students.
 It is important to understand that unpaid meal charges place a financial burden on our food service department.
 The purpose of this policy is to establish consistent meal account procedures throughout the district.

 Eatonville School District has a no-charge policy, which means that a student must have money in their account to purchase a lunch.
-If your student does not have sufficient funds to purchase a meal, the district may provide to them an alternate meal. (ex: cheese sandwich, milk, fruit and access to the salad bar) at a charge that corresponds with the students free, reduced or full charge status.
-A student will never be denied a meal because of an inability to pay.
+However, a student will never be denied a meal because of an inability to pay.

 Reduced Meal Benefit

 Second meals or a la carte purchases must be pre-paid.
 A la carte purchases or second meals will not be permitted to a student who has a negative balance.
 Meals must meet meal pattern requirements in order to be considered reimbursable.
 For example, if the student chooses milk only, it is not considered reimbursable and will be charged the current rate.

 A student who qualifies for free breakfast and free lunch, either through the application process or through our McKinney Vento program, will be allowed one free breakfast and one free lunch per day.
 Any additional breakfasts, lunches or a la carte sales must be pre-paid.
 A la carte purchases or second meals will not be permitted to a student who has a negative balance.
 Meals must meet meal pattern requirements in order to be considered reimbursable.
 For example, if the student chooses milk only, it is not considered reimbursable and will be charged the current rate.